ghost1372/ghost1372.github.io/source/DevWinUIControls/controls/messageBox/index.md

 ```

 {% note info %}
-If you want to show a Underlay Backdrop, you should specify an `OwnerWindow` and `IsModal = true`
+If you want to show a Underlay (SmokeLayer or SystemBackdrop), you should specify an `OwnerWindow`.
 {% endnote %}

 ![DevWinUI](https://raw.githubusercontent.com/ghost1372/DevWinUI-Resources/refs/heads/main/DevWinUI-Docs/MessageBox.png)